 HLO 1.
-(Section 4) Stakeholder Engagement

-Action 1.1: Identify and engage with established catchment groups, federations, Clubs, trusts and associations to assist with the progression of common catchment management goals.

-Action 1.2: Where such groups have not yet been established, engage local communities, stakeholders and relevant authorities in the protection, development and conservation of their river catchments through the establishment of more Catchment Management Associations for the Western Lakes.

-Action 1.3: Enhance communication mechanisms and networks between IFI, other relevant stakeholder groups, state agencies, farming organisations, academic institutions, local communities and catchment groups.
+(Section 4) Stakeholder Engagement Action 1.1: Establish a communication schedule, Identify and engage with existing catchment groups, federations, Clubs, trusts and associations to assist with the progression of common catchment management goals.
+Action 1.2: Where such groups have not yet been established, engage local communities, stakeholders and relevant authorities in the protection, development and conservation of their lake and river catchments through the establishment of more Catchment Management Associations for the Western Lakes.
+Action 1.3: Enhance communication mechanisms and networks between IFI, relevant stakeholder groups, state agencies, farming organisations, academic institutions local communities and catchment groups.
 HLO 2.
 (Section 5) Climate Action & Biodiversity